Pawel-Mackiewicz/BankApp/README.md

 - **Automatic Batch Processing**: Scheduled tasks for processing new transactions every 10 minutes

 For detailed technical documentation, see the [Transaction System](../../wiki/Transaction-System) page in the wiki.

+#### Transaction History System

+BankApp implements a comprehensive transaction history system that allows users to view, filter, sort, and export history of financial operations on their bank accounts in a secure and efficient manner.

+- **Multi-layered Architecture**: Clean separation between controller, service, and data presentation layers
+- **Advanced Filtering**: Robust filtering by date, amount, transaction type, and text search
+- **Dynamic Sorting**: Flexible sorting options with toggling direction capabilities
+- **Data Export**: Support for exporting transaction history in multiple formats (CSV, PDF)
+- **Security-First Design**: Strict account ownership verification and authenticated access

+For detailed technical documentation, see the [Transaction History System](../../wiki/Transaction-History-System) page in the wiki.

 #### Registration System